spiside/kafka-cluster/README.md

 Once you have docker installed, you can install docker-compose [here](https://docs.docker.com/compose/install/)

-**NB**: If you are not in the [docker beta program](https://blog.docker.com/2016/03/docker-for-mac-windows-beta/) and are currently using OS X or Windows, you will need to setup a `docker-machine` VM to create the cluster.
+**NB**: If you are not in the [docker beta program](https://blog.docker.com/2016/03/docker-for-mac-windows-beta/) and are currently using macOS or Windows, you will need to setup a `docker-machine` VM to create the cluster.
 To learn more, I highly recommend reading the [documentation](https://docs.docker.com/machine/get-started/) before moving on.